Frobenius subalgebra lattices in tensor categories: Formal angle

 \section{Formal angle}

-We extend the notion of the angle between two intermediate subfactors, as introduced in~\cite{BDLR19}, by defining a formal angle between two $\mathcal{B}$-rigid invariant Frobenius subalgebras (Definitions \ref{def:sub} and \ref{def:RigidInvariance}).
-This construction is based on the idempotent $b_{X'}$ from Definition~\ref{def:sub}, generalizing the concept of a biprojection in subfactor planar algebra theory.
+We extend the notion of the angle between two intermediate subfactors introduced in~\cite{BDLR19} by defining a \emph{formal angle} for a coherent pair (Definition~\ref{def:CoherentPair}) of Frobenius subalgebras.
+This construction relies on the idempotent $b_{X'}$ from Definition~\ref{def:sub}, which generalizes the notion of a biprojection in subfactor planar algebra theory.

 Let $\mathcal{C}$ be a $\mathbb{C}$-linear abelian rigid monoidal category in which the unit object~$\one$ is linear-simple.
-Let $X$ be a connected Frobenius algebra in $\mathcal{C}$ that is semisimple as an object.
+Let $X$ be a connected Frobenius algebra in $\mathcal{C}$.
 Suppose there exists a quasi-pivotal structure $\phi$ (see Definition~\ref{def:quasipivotal}) such that $\alpha := \phi_X$ is an algebra isomorphism (Definition~\ref{def:FrobMor}) and $X$ is $\alpha$-weakly positive (Definition~\ref{def:weakpositive}).
 In particular, $\tr_{\alpha}(\id_X)$ is positive.
+Recall the partial order on idempotents in $\End_{\mathcal{C}}(X)$ introduced before Lemma \ref{lem:idemposet}.
+Let $(A,B)$ be a coherent pair of Frobenius subalgebras of $X$.
+Assume further that $\tr(b_A \circ b_B) \ne 0$ (see Remark~\ref{rk:zerocase} for the case $\tr(b_A \circ b_B) = 0$).
+Applying Corollary~\ref{cor:landau}, we define the idempotent